We strive to produce moderate birth weight calves that hit the ground running. But for us, calving ease constitutes much more than an EPD score.

 The dams -- from our heifers to our long-term matriarchs -- remain in our herd only if they demonstrate zero-maintenance deliveries and excellent mothering instincts from the moment that calf arrives.
 From pelvic size to laboring vigor and recovery to bonding with baby, we want to increase our odds, as well as those of our customers, to enjoy a full night's sleep from calving season to sale day.

 When it comes to the CED score, nearly half of our calf crop each year earns a calving ease direct score of +6 or higher in their evaluation performance data.
-We strive for birth weights in the 70s for our bred heifer deliveries and a mid-70 to mid 80-pound range with our cow deliveries.
+We strive for birth weights in the 70s for our bred heifer deliveries and a mid-70 to 90-pound range with our cow deliveries.
 So many sires are not only capable but excel at generating great spreads from birth to weaning.
 When we utilize a sire that has good calving ease and moderate birth weight scores, we also weigh the weaning and yearling performance of that sire's progeny to determine whether he is worthy of the program.
 Performance matters most; birth weight is merely one balancing factor we utilize during sire selection decisions.

 We also believe "calving ease" is synonymous with the dam and calf's tolerance and comfort with us while we observe the cow during delivery and afterward when we handle that calf for tagging and a weigh-in.
 This comprehensive calving ease philosophy goes hand in hand with the selection principle of docility we demand in our herd.

 We prioritize docility in our cattle not only for ease of handling and safety but because this personality trait also increases desired maternal character, herd profitability and pound potential and carcass quality in a feedlot scenario.

-Many studies support that docile cattle in feedlot environments gain more pounds and produce better carcass values than cattle who are stressed by close quarters and human contact.
+Many studies have proven that docile cattle in feedlot environments gain more pounds and produce better carcass values than cattle who are stressed by close quarters and human contact.